ic-labs/django-icekit/docs/glossary.rst

    ..
 Collected Content

    Editor
-      A person who uses the ICEkit admin system to edit content.
+      A person who uses the CMS admin system to edit content.

    Publisher
       A person who publishes content once it has been edited.